Llenn0/HonoursProject/README.md

 # Honours Project - Learning Location Embeddings from Species Distribution Models

-This is my final-year dissertation and it's corresponding codebase for reference.
+This is my final-year Honours Project, a major undertaking of my final undergraduate year 2021-2022 at the University of Edinburgh.
+The repository includes the codebase and associated dissertation titled 'Learning Location Embeddings from Species Distribution Models'.
+If you would like to download and run the code yourself, please read the README.txt file which provides some advice for getting everything set up.
+If you are interested in a more in-depth introduction to the topic, feel free to read my dissertation itself!